 I used my trusty small food processor, which was perfect for this job, but in fact, according to our waiter, the more authentic way to do this is by hand.
 When you do it in a processor the oil emulsifies slightly, giving it a paler color and thicker texture.
 Same flavor, though.
 The by-hand method will produce a thinner sauce.
 So either way you want to do it is fine.

 I used this sauce in my Chimichurri Shrimp, which can be a fabulous appetizer or a light meal.
+The brilliant green color draws the eye first, but the explosive flavor is what really makes this sauce a winner.

 - 2 cloves garlic (use one for a less pungent flavor)